NHL Playoff Race: Tampa Bay Lightning pass the test and move to within one point of the wild card

 The rest of the arena wasn’t much different.
-Blackhawks fans always travel well, and tend to show up in Amalie Arena all the time even when the Blackhawks aren’t with 4,000 miles of Tampa Bay, but that’s besides the point.
-I was also told that it is spring break this week for Chicago resulting in even more people coming to town for the game.
+Blackhawks fans always travel well, and tend to show up in Amalie Arena even when the Blackhawks aren’t within 4,000 miles of Tampa Bay, but that’s besides the point.
+I was also told that it is spring break this week for Chicago schools, resulting in even more people coming to town for the game.

 Elsewhere on the scoreboard, our really good friends the Nashville Predators took care of business against the New York Islanders.
 Carolina managed to make it to overtime before losing to Detroit.
 They also had a very scary incident on the game winning goal with Eddie Lack getting hit in the head and being stretchered off the ice.

 - Chicago Blackhawks 4 @ Tampa Bay Lightning 5 OT - BEST CASE

 - Nashville Predators 3 @ New York Islanders 1 - Best Case